01 / Aggregate

 04 / Expose

-Context formation happens centrally instead of being repeated by every downstream agent.
+Operational context is formed centrally instead of being rebuilt by every downstream agent.

 Adoption

 Some teams need a context layer inside existing products and systems.
 Others need a foundation for new agent systems.
-In both cases, Systemiq gives agents and systems one shared context source.
+In both cases, Systemiq gives agents and systems a single source of context.

 Integrated

-Embed Systemiq in current products, systems, and agent initiatives as a shared source of enterprise context.
+Embed Systemiq in current products, systems, and agent initiatives as a source of enterprise context.

 New systems